EUCAIM/upv-node-workstation-images/README.md

 The name is not important, but we recommend use "chaimeleon" to have an homogeneous environment whatever the type of workstation the user select for his/her work session.

-The "root" user is only used in image build time, after the `USER` instruction all the processes will run with the normal user, including any init script, the shell accessed by SSH, the desktop accessed by Guacamole or any web service (Jupyter Notebook, RStudio) for providing a web interface for the user.
+The "root" user is only used in image build time, after the `USER  chaimeleon:chaimeleon` instruction all the processes will run with the normal user, including any init script, the shell accessed by SSH, the desktop accessed by Guacamole or any web service (Jupyter Notebook, RStudio) for providing a web interface for the user.
 The normal user should not be included into sudoers, the image repository admin will control that (only in special cases the user can be added in sudoers for a concrete and safe command, never for any command).